nordic-rse/nordic-rse.github.io/content/events/meeting.md

 ## Community discussions - biweekly

-On each even week, as needed, we have a community planning meeting during the coffee break time, **9:00 CET/CEST (10 EET/EEST) every Thursday**.
-The agenda for the next meeting and the minutes of previous meetings are kept on [HackMD](https://hackmd.io/@nordic-rse/biweekly).
+On every other week, or as needed, we have a community planning meeting during the coffee break time, **9:00 CET/CEST (10 EET/EEST) every Thursday**.
+The time for the next meeting is added to the agenda on [HackMD](https://hackmd.io/@nordic-rse/biweekly) when decided.
+You can also find minutes of previous meetings there.

 Zoom chat: <https://aalto.zoom.us/j/62426845282> (Zoom ID 624 2684 5282).